StasivO/The-Engine-11/README.md

 <h2>ABOUT US</h2>
-<p>We`re team two: concept and 3d / VFX artist.
+<p>We`re team of two: concept and 3d / VFX artists.
 We`re all into geeky stuff and our dream is to give this world another story like Star Wars or perhaps World of Tolkien's Middle-earth with its unique languages and traditions and profound story.</p>

 <p>We feel it`s a pretty decent idea that is worth people's attention but everything that we can currently do is creating a visual part of the game.
 So, we decided to run a Fundraising NFT campaign and try to get some money in order to start developing the actual game.</p>
 <p>Our plan is to create a collectiond with small Mech animations from different game locations.
 We`ve already started creating of 3d models in order to speed up scene compositing for the NFT project</p>